-SMR’s main goal is to correct muscle imbalances.
+SMR’s main goal is to correct muscle imbalances and release knots and tight points in the muscle.
 These naturally occur as we move on a daily basis but staying in certain positions for long periods of time (i.e. sitting) or lifting with improper form can exacerbate imbalances.

 The exact mechanism in which it works isn’t entirely clear.
 But it’s believed to work by stimulating receptors through sustained pressure on trigger points in order to decrease activity in the area.
 (1) Then this allows for the application of stretching and strengthening work to more effectively correct imbalances.

 There are a variety of tools you can use to apply SMR.
 They vary based on ease of use, cost, and ability to reach deeper areas of tissue.